The "Before Baby To-Do List" and Unrealistic Expectations - Baby Chick

 Share

-Clearly, I was out of my ever-loving, pregnant mind.
+I was out of my ever-loving, pregnant mind.
 I see that now.
-But in that particular moment in time, it made all the sense in the world.
+But at that particular moment, it made all the sense in the world.
 And then some.
-You feel me?
+Do you feel me?
 I’m not going to say that we pregnant mamas are crazy.
 I know better than that.
 But oh, the hormones.
-It’s like a whole new level of (nonsensical) obsessive compulsive behavior.
+It’s like a whole new level of (nonsensical) obsessive-compulsive behavior.
 And woe to anyone who tries to stand in our way.
-Here are a few items that made my own “Before Baby To-Do List.”
+Here are a few items that made my “Before Baby To-Do List.”
 It’s okay; you can laugh.
 Trust me, I’m right there with ya.

 (Completely Ridiculous and Unrealistic) Before Baby To-Do List

-3. Cook and then freeze no less than three months worth of family-friendly, five-star meals.
+3. Cook and freeze at least three months’ worth of family-friendly, five-star postpartum meals.
 (I know.
 It makes no sense.)

 4. Reorganize every closet in the house.
 Drawers and cabinets aren’t off-limits.
-Again with the scrubbing and the dusting.
+Again, with the scrubbing and the dusting.
 What if baby happens to pull open a filthy kitchen drawer?
-Clearly I would be mortified.
+I would be mortified.

 6. Bake several batches of lactation cookies and freeze them.